 The INZD bit is used to enable or disable the zero detect mute function.
-Setting INZD to 1 forces muted analog outputs to hold a bipolar zero level when the PCM1792 detects a zero condition in both channels.
-The infinite zero detect mute function is disabled in the DSD mode.
+Setting INZD to 1 forces muted analog outputs to hold a bipolar zero level when the PCM1796 detects a zero condition in both channels.
+The infinite zero detect mute function is not available in the DSD mode.